coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 Are you interested in all failed authentication attempts?
 If activated, this feature will report all requests with the `Authorization` header if it get a 401 as a response.
 [Learn more about HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

-Activate this feature by using:
+Activate the feature by using:

 ```
 Err.Configuration.TrackAuthenticationFailures();